 Thank You For Submiting Feedback!

-Could the Oklahoma trial court exercise personal jurisdiction over petitioners?
+Could the Oklahoma trial court exercise in person jurisdiction over petitioner retailer?